Show more

 With each passing year, passport security gets better.
 The introduction of standardization regarding VIZ and MRZ data was already a significant step towards creating fraud-resistant travel documents, but the addition of RFID tags to these IDs further decreased the chances of them being copied or modified by criminals.

 These chips are mostly read-only.
 Readers specified in extracting information from RFID chips and visualizing it can reveal whether the document has been tampered with.
-With the necessary licenses from each country—telling ID validators what data groups are filled in—ID scanners like Osmond can perform the verification in no time.
+With the necessary licenses from each country—telling ID validators what data groups are filled in—an advanced passport scanner machine like Osmond can perform the verification in no time.

 It’s worth noting, though, that the presence of an RFID chip and at least DG1 and DG2 doesn’t guarantee perfect safety for travel documents.
 Visual elements can be modified, and even RFID tags can fall victim to sophisticated forms of tampering, such as chip cloning.
 However, RFID chip manufacturers and travel ID issuers are prepared for this, which is why there are additional security elements added to RFID tags.
 This is the topic of our next article in the series.